ThuyHaLE/OptiMoldIQ/database/dataset.md

   Comprises 251 distinct molds with detailed specifications such as mold code, mold name, mold status, number of cavities, and setting cycle time.
 Molds are the critical tooling used to shape plastic parts.

 - **Machines**
-  Includes 49 injection molding machines (expanding from 9 to 49 machines over the years) with attributes such as machine code, machine name, manufacturer, machine tonnage, and operational parameters.
+  Includes 49 injection molding machines with attributes such as machine code, machine name, manufacturer, machine tonnage, and operational parameters.
+The machine fleet expanded from an initial 9 machines to 49 machines during the data collection period, reflecting the company's significant growth and production capacity expansion.
+This scaling of equipment corresponds directly with the company's overall business expansion and increased manufacturing capabilities.
 Each machine has specific capabilities that determine which molds can be used with it.

 - **Materials**
   Records 445 different materials, including: